iSkore/planetStats/notes/portfolioCutFull.md

 		- friction or atmospheric drag
 		- gravitational encounter

-- ### Tides
-	- Rise and fall of sea levels caused by the gravitational forces
-	- How does gravity cause tides?
-		- Tides are caused by gravity pulling on the bodies of water on the Earth and upon the earth itself
-		- The difference in moons gravitational pull stretches the earth
-	- Side of the tides depends on the phase of the moon
-		- The sun is a factor as well
-		- During a new moon, the tides are larger because moon and sun pulls
-		- During a full moon, the tides are just as large because the moon and sun pull in both directions (takes away from middle)
-		- **neap** - when the moon and sun are not aligned to create large tides
-	- Synchronous rotation - the moon and the sun rotate at the same amount
-	- **Tidal heating** - Tidal forces are important source of heat on many moons
-	- **Roche limit** - this occurs when the tidal forces exceed the internal gravity of an object
-		- Created the Saturn ring
-	- **Cryovolcanism** - Water shoots out from the crust due to gravity orbit

 - ### Light and Matter
-	- Hicks Bozum
-	- 6 corks
-		- Atom's proton and neutrons
-	- 6 limptons
-		- Atom's electrons
 	- 4 forces of nature
 		- Gravity (infinitely extends throughout universe)
 		- Electromagnetism (infinitely extends throughout universe)